-Arugula Peach Salad With Walnut Dressing
+Arugula Salad With Peaches and Walnut Dressing

 The two main components of this peach salad are fresh peaches and walnut dressing.
 Beyond that, build in whatever you like or have on hand.